-Lottery has been around for centuries in one form or another.
+The lottery has been around for centuries in one form or another.
 Over the years, it has evolved reaching its peak form only a few years ago.
 The rules change, but the underlying idea remains the same.
-Now I know that the lottery “looks” amazing, but it has a notorious background, if you view under a different light.
+Now I know that the lottery “looks” amazing, but it has a notorious background if you view it in a different light.
 Sometimes, things are not what they appear to be.
 This is an article about the dark side of the lottery, but, not about the lottery per se, but how operators run these national lotteries.

 The Origins of the Lottery Tell a Lot About Its Nature – Funding the Military

-Only a tiny fraction of the lottery player base knows about the origins of the lottery, how was the idea conceived.
-First and foremost, the lottery as we know it was introduced in China with an objective to gather resources to fund the military.
-Sure, a good chunk of the revenues was redistributed back to the people, but a decent one was turned to military funding.
+Only a tiny fraction of the lottery player base knows about the origins of the lottery, and how was the idea conceived.
+First and foremost, the lottery as we know it was introduced in China with the objective to gather resources to fund the military.
+Sure, a good chunk of the revenues was redistributed back to the people, but a decent one was turned into military funding.
 This was one smart move.
 The people just helped their emperor provide resources for his soldiers.

 Today, the lottery has become a business, but it’s more to it than just calling it a business.
 To be straight, it starts to look shady when I call it a business.
 The more I seem to move away from the term “game” the more hideous it becomes.